-Figure 51 - SNMP API protocol configuration
+Figure 33 - SNMP API protocol configuration

-Enable SNMP Enables M2M SNMP API functions in the system.
+Enable SNMP Enables M2M SNMP API functions in the system kernel.
 The port is 161.
 SNMP version 1,2c - unsecured, unencrypted 3 - secured Location Define system location (sysLocation).
-Community READ (v1,2 only) Also called the "community string" in SNMP.
+Community READ Also called the "community string" in SNMP.
 Similar to a username/password combination.
 Needed for reading information from NETIO device over SNMP.
 We recommend to use "pure" ASCII characters (that is, to avoid accented and special characters, such as @, & and so on, if possible).
-Community WRITE (v1,2 only) Also called the "community string" in SNMP.
+Community WRITE Also called the "community string" in SNMP.
 Similar to a username/password combination.
 Needed for writing commands to NETIO device over SNMP.
-MILLIAM We recommend to use "pure" ASCII characters (that is, to avoid accented and special characters, such as @, & and so on, if possible).
-Security name (v3 only) A string representing the name of the user.
+We recommend to use "pure" ASCII characters (that is, to avoid accented and special characters, such as @, & and so on, if possible).
+Save Changes Saves the changes.